animesh303/awsdevops/.amazonq/rules/jira-task-workflow.md

 **CRITICAL**: When performing any phase, you MUST read and use relevant content from rule detail files in `.amazonq/rules/jira-phases/` directory.
 Do not summarize or paraphrase - use the complete content as written.

+## MANDATORY: Session Continuity

+**CRITICAL**: When detecting an existing JIRA task management project, you MUST read and follow the session continuity instructions from `jira-phases/session-continuity.md` before proceeding with any phase.

 ## MANDATORY: Custom Welcome Message

 **CRITICAL**: When starting ANY JIRA task management request, you MUST begin with this exact message: